home-assistant/home-assistant.io/source/_integrations/tailscale.markdown

 This integration **DOES NOT** make your Home Assistant accessible via Tailscale VPN remotely!
 If you want to access your Home Assistant instance remotely, have to install Tailscale itself.
-For instructions on how to do this, please consult the [Tailscale documentation](https://tailscale.com/kb/) or their [Youtube video](https://www.youtube.com/watch?v=vDxmtRByXDY) on how to configure it using the [Tailscale Addon](https://github.com/hassio-addons/addon-tailscale).
+For instructions on how to do this, please consult the [Tailscale documentation](https://tailscale.com/kb/) or their [YouTube video](https://www.youtube.com/watch?v=vDxmtRByXDY) on how to configure it using the [Tailscale add-on](https://github.com/hassio-addons/addon-tailscale).

 </div>